 - The Great Gatsby (2013)

 National Prohibition in the U.S. lasted from early 1920 until late 1933.
 Temperance films dominated until the early 1920s.
-That’s because Prohibition had been widely popular.
+That is because Prohibition had been widely popular.
 In fact, many states had state-wide prohibition even before National Prohibition began.

 So convinced were they that alcohol was the cause of crime that, on Prohibition’s eve, some towns sold their jails!

 Prohibitionists promised that National Prohibition would usher in a much better country.
-It would reduce crime, increase jobs, promote prosperity, and improve family life.
-Prohibition would reduce violence, raise morality, protect children, and reduce corruption.
+That it would reduce crime, increase jobs, promote prosperity, and improve family life.
+In addition, Prohibition would reduce violence, raise morality, protect children, and reduce corruption.